A brief outline of what Mogu is setting out to achieve and how it's going to revolutionise the internet

 Let me introduce you to Mogu.

-Mogu has three big ambitions: We want to disrupt the server-space, democratise data and make the internet more affordable and accessible.
+Mogu has three big ambitions: We want to disrupt the server-space, we want to democratise data and we want to make the internet more affordable and accessible.

 I think you’ll agree that this all sounds very nice, but what does it really mean?

 At the moment, the global server infrastructure is run by a handful of very powerful companies.
 They make very healthy returns from the structure that they’ve helped to create, but there are three problems: